aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/install-aspose-words-for-reporting-services/_index.md

 ﻿---
-title: Install Aspose.Words for Reporting Services - Aspose.Words for Reporting Services
+title: Install Aspose.Words for Reporting Services
+second_title: Aspose.Words for Reporting Services
 articleTitle: Install Aspose.Words for Reporting Services
 linktitle: Install Aspose.Words for Reporting Services
 description: "How to install the Aspose.Words for Reporting Services."